MomsFriendlyDevCo/moody/README.md

 model.method(name, func)
 ------------------------
-Extend a DynamooseDocument to include the named function.
+Extend a MoodyDocument instance to include the named function.
 This function is effecively glued onto and documents returned via `find` (or its brethren).

 ```javascript
 // Set the users status to invalid via a method